Updated: Jul 20

 Level I (nursery level, community-based hospitals, birthing centers)

 Level IV (most acute, Children's Hospitals, University Hospitals, Destination centers)

 I have worked in Level III & Level IV NICU’s where & life-saving procedures happen daily.
 I have also worked in Level II NICUs where babies need a little support before going home.

 Every day in a NICU looks different from the last.
 Every shift in the NICU looks different from the one before it.
 And every NICU looks different from another.
 Remember that everything in NICU is smaller.

 MEASUREMENTS: Our patients are measured in grams & centimeters.

 GESTATION AND CARE: Baby age (in gestation) drives the care plan.
-How old they are determines their day to day.
+How old they determine their day-to-day.
 (Ex: feeding plan, respiratory status, medications, "touch times" etc).

-OXYGEN: 2L of oxygen is considered “high flow” in here, but don’t panic if you see a patient with oxygen saturations in the high 70s, that might be acceptable for that patient (Cardiac, Premature, different Diagnosis)
+OXYGEN: 2L of oxygen is considered “high flow," but don’t panic if you see a patient with oxygen saturations in the high 70s, that might be acceptable for that patient (Cardiac, Premature, different Diagnosis)

 SIZING: We use the smallest blood pressure cuffs you have ever seen and sometimes those are too big!
 NICU nursing is delicate work.